primevprotocol/docs-builder-boost/src/routes/docs/[...3]Users/[...1]Quickstart/+page.md

     import Reg from '$img/contractreg.png';
 </script>

-**Step 1.
-First construct the Authentication Token.**
+:::steps

-The Authentication Token is similar to Flashbots Authentication Token [here](https://docs.flashbots.net/flashbots-auction/searchers/advanced/rpc-endpoint#authentication), but with a fixed payload of the builder address.
+!!!step title="Construct the Authentication Token"|description="The Authentication Token is similar to Flashbots Authentication Token but with a fixed payload of the builder address."

 The Authentication is passed in as a header: X-Primev-Signature, however instead of signing an arbitrary payload, the signature is made for **your target builder address**, your user address is passed as the prefix: `<User Address>:<Signature(Builder Address)>`